eda-ricercatore/sardegna-scala/notes/qubo-pbo-maxsat-wbo.md

 [Tandon2017]
-	Prateek Tandon and Stanley Lam and Ben Shih and Tanay Mehta and Alex Mitev and Zhiyang Ong. *Quantum Robotics: A Primer on Current Science and Future Perspectives*, Synthesis Lectures on Quantum Computing.
+	Prateek Tandon and Stanley Lam and Ben Shih and Tanay Mehta and Alex Mitev and Zhiyang Ong. *Quantum Robotics: A Primer on Current Science and Future Perspectives*, in Synthesis Lectures on Quantum Computing.
 Morgan & Claypool Publishers, San Rafael, CA, January 2017.